Caleydo/caleydo-doc/install.md

  * **Linux**, we currently provide debian packages.
  * **Mac OS X**, simply drag the Caleydo app into your "Applications" folder.

-Attention: Ensuring that the Caleydo packages are small only the relevant binary files are included in the packages.
-Therefore, when Caleydo is started the first time, it will automatically connects to our server and downloads data packages containing pathways and mapping information.
+Note: To ensuring that the Caleydo packages are small only the relevant binary files are included in the download.
+Therefore, when Caleydo is started the first time, it will automatically connect to our server and download data packages and to the pathway provider's servers for pathways.